prabalgupta12/prabalgupta12.github.io/README.md

-Blog site that is made using jekyll and hosted on github
+Blog site that is made using jekyll and hosted on github pages